rcland12/holly-stream/README.md

 ---

-This project has three main branches, `jetson`, `linux`, and `raspbian`.
-The `jetson` branch is intended for use on Nvidia Jetson architecture.
+This project has three main branches, [`jetson`](https://github.com/rcland12/holly-stream/tree/jetson), [`linux`](https://github.com/rcland12/holly-stream/tree/linux), and [`raspbian`](https://github.com/rcland12/holly-stream/tree/raspbian).
+The `jetson` branch is intended for use on Nvidia Jetson architecture (JetPack OS).
 The `linux` branch is intended for use on a Linux-based operating system (Debian, Arch, etc.).
-The `raspbian` branch is intended for use on a Raspberry Pi machine (tested on a Raspberry Pi 4).
+The `raspbian` branch is intended for use on a Raspberry Pi machine (tested on a Raspberry Pi 4, Raspian OS).
 Switch to the corresponding branch to get started.

-### Jetson Nano
+### Jetson
 ```bash
 # https
 git clone --branch jetson --depth 1 https://github.com/rcland12/holly-stream.git